 Unfortunately, one of the downsides of collaboration is that sometimes things are changed that shouldn’t be.
 Whether it was a misunderstanding or a simple mistake, it’s all too common to be reviewing your project and notice that something looks a bit off.

 Maybe a task is now missing, or a date has been moved.
 While you can use permission settings to greatly reduce the possibility of this occurring, you cannot eliminate it entirely.
-After all, the mistake could have been yours!
+After all, the mistake could have been yours to begin with.

-The project management software activity feed tracks all of the changes that are made to projects in one centralized location.
-This acts as a consolidated activity log that allows you to quickly see what changes were made to the projects they’re involved in, and who made them.
+The project management software activity feed tracks all of the changes made to projects in one centralized location.
+This acts as a consolidated activity log that allows you to quickly see what changes were made to projects, and who made them.